scy-phy/minicps/README.md

     # update-grub

 then reboot your machine and check it with `ifconfig` that no `inet6` is listed.

 Instruction taken from [here](https://github.com/mininet/mininet/issues/454).

 ## Testing ##

-Use with_setup decorator to call tests fixtures.
-It is possible to use different fixtures for different tests.

-SkipTest can be used as a switch to intentionally skip a test.
+You can intentionally skipe a particular test adding/uncommenting `raise SkipTest`.
 You can see skipped test summary in the nosetest output.

-To run a single test whitin a script use /path/to/test:test_name witouth parenthesis.
+To run a single test whitin a script use `/path/to/test:test_name` (witouth parenthesis).

-use -s opt to prevent nosetest to capture stdout. use -v opt to obtain a more verbose output.
+use `-s` opt to prevent nosetest to capture stdout. use `-v` opt to obtain a more verbose output.
+You can even generate coverage report (read `$ nosetests --help`).

 ## Ettercap ##